-Food services catered by AVI Fresh are available in Westlawn dining hall and at the Leafraker snack shop in the Union building.
+Food services provided by AVI Fresh are available in Westlawn dining hall and at the Leafraker snack shop in the Union building.
 All students living on campus are required to purchase a meal plan.
-A variety of options are available and are detailed on web pages under the Campus Life heading.
+A variety of options are available and are detailed on web pages under the Campus Life heading and on the AVI website.
 Java Junction is a popular student-operated coffee bar located in the Connector between Kratz, Miller and Yoder residence halls.